Generate a Java SDK from OpenAPI / Swagger

 x-speakeasy-name-override: descriptions

-Without accounting for this scenario the generated code would have a compile error because static factory methods Info.of(List<Long>) and Info.of(List<String>) conflict due to generic type erasure by the java compiler.
+Without accounting for this scenario, the static factory methods Info.of(List<Long>) and Info.of(List<String>) would conflict due to generic type erasure by the Java compiler and cause a compile error in the generated code.
 Code generation detects this scenario and adds an of method suffix.
-For the fragment above the generated static factory methods are:
+For the fragment above, the generated static factory methods are the following:

 • ofCounts(List<Long>)